idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

 Note that to use the linear solvers from SLEPc, we need to form accurate
 $A$ and $B$ that will be utilized to represent the underlying physics.
-If $A% and $B$ are incorrect, you will likely end with the wrong eigenvalue and eigenvector.
+If $A$ and $B$ are incorrect, you will likely end up with the wrong eigenvalue and eigenvector.
 For that reason, if you want to use linear eigenvalue solvers, you need to implement Jacobian by hand or with AD in the corresponding kernels.
 Details of all the linear eigensolvers can be found in [SLEPc Users Manual](https://slepc.upv.es/documentation/slepc.pdf).

-In a multiphysics environment, physics often is nonlinear.
+In a multiphysics environment, physics are often nonlinear.
 For instance, neutron transport with temperature feedback.
 In this case,
  $A$ and $B$ are not constant anymore; instead, they depend on the eigenvector directly or indirectly.
-To describe our nonlinear
-    solver, we write a generalized nonlinear eigenvalue problem as,
+To describe our nonlinear solver, we write a generalized nonlinear eigenvalue problem as,
 \begin{equation}
 A(x) = \lambda B(x),
 \end{equation}